Powerful performance feedback models and how they can help your company

 • Guarantee rater effectiveness.

-The process of giving effective performance feedback can be tricky to navigate, but with the tips and process models above, you can hone your feedback skills.
+Giving effective performance feedback can be tricky, but with the tips and feedback model examples above, you can hone your skills.

-Use Lucidchart to keep employees and managers on the same page.
-Whether you map out the situation, behavior, and impact of your feedback or create a timeline to track progress, visuals can clarify expectations and help to bring the best work out of anyone.
+Remember to keep employees and managers on the same page.
+Whether you map out the situation, behavior, and impact of your feedback or create a timeline to track progress, visuals can help clarify expectations to empower employees to do their best work.

 Learn how